ccorcos/ccorcos.github.io/projects/_posts/2008-9-1-electric-truck.md

 ![](/img/etruck/thinking.jpg)

 Eventually, it powered up.
 Luckily, we had the truck on stands because the potentiometer for the accelerator was backwards.
-We hadn't wired it wrong -- the internal spring pulls the lever in the full throttle direction!
+We hadn't wired it wrong -- the internal throttle spring pulls the lever in the full throttle direction!
 Once we fixed that, the truck was ready for it's maiden voyage.

 <div class="video">
 <iframe width="420" height="315" src="//www.youtube.com/embed/ufjlHxnmjWQ" frameborder="0" allowfullscreen></iframe>